Vivekanand-R/AI-Product-Framework/README.md

             A. Digital health solutions (apps, wearables, telemedicine) can scale fast.
 Users already rely on smartphones as the daily tools.
             B. The high smartphone, brand dominance, and user engagement directly **empower Samsung’s potential entry into the emerging healthcare market**
             C. Hybrid ecosystem (for hardware + software + wearables + AI Process) makes it uniquely positioned to offer preventive, diagnostic, and remote care solutions — all wrapped in a consumer-friendly UX.
-            D. Massive installed base for launching Smartphones Innovation Health platform integrations, wearables (like Smart Watch), and partnerships with the health services.
+            D. The Massive installed base for launching Smartphones Innovation Health platform integrations, wearables (like Smart Watch), and partnerships with the health services.

 **3. User-Centered Design / UX Thinking:** Design Thinking

-             A. Understand real user needs before building,
+             A. Understand real user needs before building the entire product,
              B. Engage users early and often: Before writing a single line of code, invest in understanding what problems users are actually trying to solve,
              C. Design simple, intuitive experiences, D. Use data and empathy together,
              E. Prototype quickly, learn continuously,